Running a paid Discord community sounds straightforward on paper.

 This is where the revenue leakage gets fixed.

-Our system monitors active subscriptions through ongoing Stripe webhook events.
+Our n8n workflow monitors active subscriptions through Stripe webhook events.
 When a subscription is cancelled, fails to renew, or reaches its expiry date, Stripe triggers another webhook.

-If the member renews their subscription, the system detects the successful renewal payment and restores their access within seconds, just as it granted it originally.
+If the member renews, the system detects the successful renewal payment and restores their access within seconds — just as it granted it originally.
+For the full technical walkthrough of how the cancellation workflow is built, see our guide on automating Discord member removal on cancellation.

-The client no longer needs to cross-reference three different sources to understand what is happening in his community.
+The client no longer needs to cross-reference three different sources to understand what is happening.
 He opens the dashboard and has a complete picture in seconds.

 6. Admin Notifications for Key Events